THIS ARTICLE INCLUDES A FREE PRINTABLE

 8. Buy a gardening kit.
 Purchase seeds and supplies like gloves and tools.
 Include a book on gardening — download information and charts from your local agriculture co-op.

 9. Purchase a zoo membership.
 With great year-round programming for children, zoo memberships usually include workshops, classes, and special events.
-Some zoos have opened following social distancing guidelines.
-For those still closed, connect online.
-Some zoos offer webcams so guests can even see their favourite animals.

 10. Buy a National Parks Conservation Trust.
 With so many recreation sites, a year-long pass provides the foundation for incredible adventures.
 You'll be making memories and supporting the vital work the Trusts do.